-Notably, the cotton rat in the wild is now recognized as a primary reservoir of hantavirus in the southeastern United States, and thus it has acquired considerable standing in the epidemiological community.
+Notably, the cotton rat in the wild is now recognized as a primary host of hantavirus in the southeastern United States.

 Cotton rats are basically nocturnal but will venture out in the daytime and are active year-round.
-Cotton rat populations fluctuate greatly, ranging from 11 to 149 per acre (28 to 373/ha), and cause the most serious damage during population peaks.
-They may damage a variety of crops, including alfalfa, grains, grasses, vegetables, peanuts, fruit crops, sweet potatoes, and sugar beets.
+They may damage a variety of crops, including grains, grasses, vegetables, peanuts, fruit crops, sweet potatoes, and sugar beets.
 Cotton rats are especially troublesome in sugarcane and melons.
 Since these animals will eat quail eggs, a high cotton rat population may have a detrimental impact on quail nesting success.
 Cotton rats also compete with quail for the same foods.
-Cotton rats at moderate densities (<20 per ha) in old-field habitats consume 1-2% of standing crop biomass and destroy another 8% through harvesting of low-quality vegetation and construction of runways.

 Cyclical Population Explosion of Cotton Rats Causes Concern